conduktor/conduktor-docs/docs/guide/tutorials/sni-routing.md

 We can find:

 - The **advertised host prefix**, which is customizable with `GATEWAY_ADVERTISED_HOST_PREFIX` and defaults to `broker`
-- The **Kafka cluster ID** in the Gateway, which is not customizable and defaults to `main`.
+- The **Kafka cluster ID** in Gateway, which is not customizable and defaults to `main`.
 - The **broker ID** in the Kafka cluster, which is unique for each broker and retrieved directly from your Kafka cluster.
 - The **SNI host separator**, which is customizable with `GATEWAY_SNI_HOST_SEPARATOR` and defaults to `-`.
 - The **advertised host**, which is customizable with `GATEWAY_ADVERTISED_HOST`.

 **Example:**

-Let's say we want to advertise the Gateway as `gateway.conduktor.sni-demo.local` and we have a Kafka cluster with 3 brokers with IDs 1, 2, and 3.
+Let's say we want to advertise Gateway as `gateway.conduktor.sni-demo.local` and we have a Kafka cluster with 3 brokers with IDs 1, 2, and 3.
 The SANs for the certificate would be:

 ```properties
 gateway.conduktor.sni-demo.local